4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 ---
 title: 'An Introduction to Go'
-date: 2020-12-15
+date: 2021-01-04
 author: 'Aneesh Mistry'
 featuredImage: ../images/xxx.png
-subtitle: 'An introduction to using Go, the problems it is was built to resolve and its most valuable use cases.'
+subtitle: 'An introduction to using Go, the limitations it is was built to resolve and its most valuable use cases.'
 time: '10'
 tags:
 - Go